RitwickVerma/RPG/readme.md

 A RPG written in pure C++ without any using any game or physics engine, a decision I will regret later on.
 Also, the only way I could sanely spend the big quarantine of 2020 without becoming a braindead piggy.

-* Random github lurker : Help a dude out and star. or not.
-We're all gonna die someday anyway (please star regardless)
-* Someone who knows me : Hi
-* Bojack Horseman : I'm a big fan <3
-* A virgin : HighFive!
-* A recuriter : See? me do the code. call me maybe?
-* My close friend/ animelover : [See point 4]

 ![image](screenshot.png)